twoojoo/twoojoo/README.md

 while improving **interpersonal**, **time** **management** and **problem-solving** skills.

-Focused on **Node.js** ecosystem, but always enthusiastic about new possibilities
+Focused on **Node.js** ecosystem, but always enthusiastic about new possibilities.

 Always looking to **improve my technical knowledge** and to learn new useful technologies.